syncfusion-content/javascript-docs/js/Calculate/Supported-Formulas/statistical.md

-The `Bino.Inv` function returns the smallest value for which the cumulative binomial distribution is greater than or equal to a criterion value.
+The `Binom.Inv` function returns the smallest value for which the cumulative binomial distribution is greater than or equal to a criterion value.